WCTE/TriggerConfig/README.md

 trigger/digitizer boards.

 There are 3 boards (numbered 0,1,2).
-Ten channels are reserved for logic channels on boards 0 and 1 (and one channel for board 2) which generally are connected to the lemo outputs from the trigger module.
+Ten channels are reserved for logic channels on boards 0 and 1 (and channel 19 for board 2) which generally are connected to the lemo outputs from the trigger module.
 The remaining 40 channels are generally connected to the input signals (split before the discriminator) from the beamline modules or other signals (for example, the laser signal).

 The index is a combination of the board number and the channel number (board number * 20 + channel number).

+For consistent timing of digital signals, the connections to logic channels should have a fixed gate width = 1.
+A warning indication will be shown in the table if that is not the case for any of the logic channels.

 ### Viewing and adjusting the connections to the patch panel
 ```